Sex Is a Four Letter Word

 Sex is a Four Letter Word is a 1995 Australian film directed by Murray Fahey and starring Joy Smithers, Miranda Otto, Mark Lee, Tessa Humphries and Rhett Walton.

 It has been described as an Australian version of The Big Chill (1983).

 Premise

-A love columnist (Joy Smithers) invites six friends over to talk about love and sex.
+A love columnist, Sylvia, invites six friends over to talk about love and sex.
+They include her partner Morris, and her best friend Tracy, who is having an affair with Morris.
+There is also fashion designer Viv who turns up with her boyfriend Tom, who has a history with John, and Dan, who knows Tracy.